alexkenley/vibe-code-checker/ARCHITECTURE.md

 Vibe Code Scanner is designed as a command-line Python script (`scan.py`) intended to be run locally by developers to identify code quality and security issues in their projects.

+## Docker-Based Execution Model

+**Important:** Vibe Code Scanner is designed to be run within a Docker container, not directly on the host system.
+This design choice ensures:

+1. **Consistent Environment:** All required tools and dependencies are pre-installed in the container.
+2. **No Local Tool Installation:** Users don't need to install language-specific tools on their machines.
+3. **Cross-Platform Compatibility:** Works the same way across Windows, macOS, and Linux.
+4. **Isolation:** Scanning operations run in an isolated environment.

+The workflow is:
+1. Build the Docker image using the provided Dockerfile
+2. Run the scanner by mounting the target code directory into the container
+3. View the generated reports in the target directory

+Direct execution of `scan.py` on the host system is not recommended and will likely fail due to missing dependencies.

 ## Guiding Principle: Simplicity ("Follow the Bouncing Ball")

 **Target Audience:** Developers with less coding experience (e.g., designers who code, "vibe coders").